 Secession Wien/ Vienna

-The project took part in the frame of a collaboration between the Porsche Holding and Salzburger Kunstverein dedicated to the topic "speed", where a series of temporary public art projects was installed at the Porschehof, starting in 1998.
+The project was realized in the frame of a collaboration between the Porsche Holding and Salzburger Kunstverein dedicated to the topic "speed", where a series of temporary public art projects was installed at the Porschehof, starting in 1998.

 The jury nominating the artists consisted of: Hildegund Amanshauser (Salzburger Kunstverein), Johanna Hofleitner (art critic for Die Presse and international art magazines) and Eva Schlegel (artist and professor at the Academy of Fine Arts, Vienna).